UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/2_NGS_Practical2.md

 # Setup for Today

-Today's practical is all about alignment of reads from a `fastq` file against a reference genome.
+Today's practical is all about alignment of reads from a `fastq` file against a reference genome, followed by the identification of genomic variants.
 To complete this task we'll need to perform a few key steps

 1. Setup our data folders & check our software installations